 As for Patent Owner's contention that Thomas taught away from the claimed invention (or, somehow taught away from the prior art combination), we disagree.
 A "teaching away" requires a reference to actually criticize, discredit, or otherwise discourage the claimed solution.
 See In re Fulton, 391 F.3d 1195, 1201 (Fed.
 Cir.
 2004). "[T]he question is whether there is something in the prior art as a whole to suggest the desirability, and thus the obviousness, of making the combination, not whether there is something in the prior art as a whole to suggest that the combination is the most desirable combination available."
 Id. at 1200 (citation and emphasis omitted).
-"The prior art's mere disclosure of more than one alternative does not constitute a teaching away from . . . alternatives because such disclosure does not criticize, discredit, or otherwise discourage the solution claimed."
+"The prior art's mere disclosure of more than one alternative does not constitute a teaching away from . . .

+alternatives because such disclosure does not criticize, discredit, or otherwise discourage the solution claimed."
 Id. at 1201.
 Thomas does not criticize, discredit, or discourage the claimed invention or the prior art combination.
 Thomas, at most, teaches the original eculizumab construction, an alternative to the version as taught by Bowdish and Evans.

-On the present record, we are also not persuaded by Patent Owner's argument that, "[e]ven if Bowdish and Evans were combined . . . , a POSA would not have reasonably expected the resulting compound to work in binding to C5 or safely and effectively treating PNH" because even small changes could substantially impact an antibody's binding properties, safety, and efficacy for human administration.
+On the present record, we are not persuaded by Patent Owner's argument that "[e]ven if Bowdish and Evans were combined . . . , a POSA would not have reasonably expected the resulting compound to work in binding to C5 or safely and effectively treating PNH" because even small changes could substantially impact an antibody's binding properties, safety, and efficacy for human administration, we disagree.
 See Prelim.
 Resp.
-57.
+60.

-As an initial matter, claims 2 and 3 are not directed to the treatment of any particular disease.
-And, although claim 1 recites "[a] pharmaceutical composition for use in treating a patient afflicted with paroxysmal nocturnal hemoglobinuria (PNH)," it is not clear whether claim 1 requires any showing of safety and efficacy as these are standards for FDA approval of new drugs rather than of patent law.
+As an initial matter, it is not clear whether claim 1 requires any showing of safety and efficacy as these are standards for FDA approval of new drugs rather than of patent law.
 Helsinn Healthcare S.A. v.
-Teva

-Pharms.
+Teva Pharms.
 USA, Inc., 855 F.3d 1356, 1372-73 (Fed.
 Cir.
 2017), cert. granted, 138 S. Ct.
 2678 (2018), and aff'd, 139 S. Ct.
 628 (2019) ("Approval of a new drug by FDA, however, is a more demanding standard than that involved in the patents-in-suit.
 The patents here make no reference to FDA standards and broadly claim a palonosetron formulation for reducing the likelihood of emesis and CINV.").

-Further, Bell teaches that a variety of compounds containing the variable regions of a humanized 5G1.1 are useful to the treatment of PNH, stating: "In particularly useful embodiments, the compound is an anti-C5 antibody selected from the group consisting of h5G1.1-mAb (eculizumab), h5G1.1-scFv (pexelizumab) and other functional fragments of h5Gl.l."
+Further, Bell teaches that a variety of compounds containing the variable regions of a humanized 5G1.1 are useful to the treatment of PNH, stating: "In particularly useful embodiments, the compound is an anti-C5 antibody selected from the group consisting of h5G1.1-mAb (eculizumab), h5G1.1-scFv (pexelizumab) and other functional fragments of h5Gl.1."

 Ex.
 1005 ¶ 12.
-Moreover, Bell touts the benefits of "eculizumab" in a long term clinical trial, indicating that the treatment is suitable "for use in treating a patient afflicted with paroxysmal nocturnal hemoglobinuria (PNH)," as set forth in claim 1.
+Moreover, Bell touts the benefits of "eculizumab" in a long-term clinical trial, indicating that the treatment is suitable for treatment of patients suffering from PNH, as set forth in claim 1.
 As noted above, one of ordinary skill in the art understood eculizumab to encompass a humanized 5G1.1 antibody having the IgG2/IgG4 isotype indicated in SEQ ID NO: 2.

 Although we recognize Patent Owner's argument that "sequence changes outside of the antigen-binding site, e.g., in the heavy chain constant region" may influence antibody affinity, specificity, and immunogenicity, this is counterbalanced by Petitioner's citation to eculizumab of the IgG2/IgG4 isotype and its reasoned argument that the skilled artisan would look to the hybrid sequence because it was known "that antibodies with a hybrid IgG2/IgG4 constant region carried certain benefits, such as a reduced ability to elicit unwanted inflammatory events and lessened propensity to activate the complement system."
 See Prelim.
 Resp.
 11; Pet.
-14 (citing Ex.
+17 (citing Ex.
 1032, 11, 19, 28; Ex.
 1031, 451; Ex.
-1002 ¶¶ 48, 56).
+1002 ¶¶ 47, 57).